 The lights would continue to become more intensely blue as the stage emptied.
 The material used on the platform reflected the blue in such a way that the stage would take on an ethereal look.
 That must have been planned by Raymond Sovey, the Broadway lighting and production designer who staged the Chorus.
 We marched off the stage, down the steps, and out the side doors.
 Stage hands would make sure the side doors were quiet and the big curtains would close and then the house lights would come up for the intermission.
 In all, the effect was as dramatic as a participant as it was from the audience.
 See the articles page December 1956 clipping with the stage and interior of the newly remodeled Memorial Hall.

-Someone correct me if I'm wrong, but I do not believe we performed that song and marched off stage at the Art Institute because of the smaller size of that venue.
+I'm not sure if we performed that song and marched off stage at the Art Institute because of the smaller size of that venue.
 That's as much as I can remember, so if others recall more or further details, please add them.
 [Posted: Dec 26, 2016]

 - Larry Brun - Loved the snapshot album especially the pictures of the Connair brothers and Lucille Batter back in 1937.
 I went to school with Lucille's daughter Sue who was also in the chorus.
 [Posted: Jul 18, 2016]